 In the wild, female Siberian tiger territories average 200 square miles, while male Siberian territories are proportionately larger.
 Siberian tigers prefer coniferous, scrub oak, and birch woodlands.
 Wild tigers have lost approximately 93% of their historic range with a 45% loss in just the past 10 years.
 As few as 3200 tigers still exist in the wild and populations are at a growing risk due to human encroachment, habitat loss, and poaching.
 In captivity there are an estimated 5,000 tigers in the U.S. alone, though only a small portion of that 5,000 exist in zoos or other sanctuaries.

 Mating can occur throughout the year and typically lasts for several days before the male and female go their separate ways.
 Females deliver cubs after a gestation period of 100-112 days and bear litters of two to six cubs.
 The cubs weigh just over two pounds at birth and nurse until they are six months old.
 Cubs gradually become more and more independent and at about two years of age strike out alone to find their own territory.
 Adult females generally produce a litter every two years.
 In the wild, roughly 50% of cubs survive to independence; however, only 20% of cubs live to establish their own territories.

 Tigers are also powerful swimmers, and have been known to cover up to 20 miles in a single outing!

-A tigers most developed sense is hearing, but they also have excellent binocular and color vision, including the ability to see six times greater at night than a human can.
+A tiger’s most developed sense is hearing, but they also have excellent binocular and color vision, including the ability to see six times better at night than a human’s.

 A tiger’s canine tooth can grow up to three inches!